wessenstam/gts2021-prep/phase5/phase5.rst

 #.
 Click the **Close** button and the **X** to close the Clone button.

-Now that we know how to get the API calls we are going to change the deployment so it calls the commands if needed.
+Now that we know how to get the API calls we are going to change the deployment with tour CI/CD pipeline so it calls the commands.

 Changes for Drone
 ----------------